-Here's a practical example: You have a hydraulic press, and you buy some used dies for it at a flea market.
-You thought they would fit the press, but it turns out that the bolt holes do not align with the frame.
-The steel used to make the die is harder than the steel used to make the drill that is needed for the new holes.
-However, annealing the die might reduce its hardness to that which is less than the drill.
-If so, then the drill will be able to cut the die and new holes can be made.
+Here's a practical example: You buy some used dies for your hydraulic press, but find that the bolt holes are too small and need to be re-drilled to fit your machine.
+The problem is that steel used to make the die is harder than the steel used to make the drill bit making it impossible to make the holes bigger.
+However, annealing the die can reduce its hardness to that which is less than the drill bit.
+Now the drill will be able to cut the die and new holes can be made.
 After successful annealing, the die can be re-hardened and cleaned back to its original state.

 Step 2: Austenite

 Above: (top) microscopic view of the different crystal phases. (bottom) the iron / carbon phase diagram.